Gospel of Glory

 "I read Gospel of Glory with great pleasure and with my own commentary on John within reach.
 I found frequent agreement, occasional disagreement, and, on every page, enrichment.
 The first chapter alone ('individualism' in John's Gospel) is worth the price of the book.
 The chapter on the Gospel's first week offers a fascinating glimpse of what Bauckham's forthcoming commentary on John may look like, and yet Gospel of Glory is no mere appetizer but a meal in itself."

-J. Ramsey Michaels, professor emeritus, Missouri State University, Springfield
+J. Ramsey Michaels, Missouri State University (emeritus)

 "From individual to community, from glory to the cross, from sacraments to dualism, from the call of the disciples to their later witness, Gospel of Glory breaks new ground.
 Not only is John's narrative now welcomed to be read alongside the Synoptics in discerning the Jesus of history, but the Synoptics can now be read side by side fruitfully as informing the Christ of faith.
 Readers of John's Gospel--and of the others--will want to read this book!"

-Paul N. Anderson, professor of biblical and Quaker studies, George Fox University
+Paul N. Anderson, George Fox University

 "[A] rich study of Johannine theology. . . .
 Bauckham is noted for his erudition, the clarity of his writing, and his clear and provocative perspectives that often go against prevailing trends.
 All these are on display here.
 He offers valuable insight into John's focus on both the individual's relationship with Christ and the gospel's communal emphasis, the role of sacramentality in John, the meaning of 'glory,' 'duality' in John, and the gospel's presentation of the death and resurrection of Jesus.
 A final essay offers a thoughtful analysis of what it means to read John in relationship to the Synoptic portrayals of Jesus."